IN OUR REGION, MORE THAN 40% OF HOUSEHOLDS STRUGGLE TO MEET THEIR BASIC NEEDS.

-The 2023 ALICE Report shows us that in Michigan, nearly 40 percent of all households — more than one out of every three families — cannot afford basic needs like food, housing and health care.
+The 2023 ALICE Report shows us that in Michigan, more than 40 percent of all households — more than one out of every three families — cannot afford basic needs like food, housing and health care.
 While households below the ALICE Threshold exist across all demographic groups and in every city in our region, the pandemic exposed and widened gaps in rates of hardship by race/ethnicity, age, and household composition.

 If people can’t meet their basic needs, they’ll never be able to create stable households.
 That’s why United Way works to ensure families in our region have access to programs and services that help them meet the basic needs of housing, food, child care, transportation, technology, health care, and that promote economic stability.
 With our partners, we help families get out of crisis — and stay out.